ikaromm/class_tennis/ADR.md

 Tennis match data can be complex, with various sources, formats, and potential inconsistencies.

 ### Decision
-We will implement a comprehensive data management strategy:
+We have implemented a comprehensive data management strategy:
+1. A modular approach with separate components:
-1. Use a DataLoader abstract class with concrete implementations for different data sources
+   - Loader modules for different data sources (e.g., CSVDataLoader)
-2. Implement a caching mechanism to avoid redundant data loading
-3. Create a DataValidator class to ensure data quality
+   - Source parsers for handling different data formats (e.g., TennisMatchParser)
-4. Use a DataTransformer class for consistent preprocessing
+   - Transformers for data preprocessing
+2. Factory methods (from_config) to instantiate appropriate components based on configuration
+3. Consistent data flow through the pipeline
+4. Logging transformers to track data changes

 ### Consequences
 - More robust handling of data inconsistencies
-- Reduced data loading time through caching
 - Consistent data format throughout the pipeline
 - Easier addition of new data sources
+- Better visibility into data transformations

-## ADR 3: Feature Engineering Approach
+## ADR 3: Configuration Management

 ### Context
-Feature engineering is critical for tennis match prediction, as raw statistics alone may not capture all relevant patterns.
+The system needs flexible configuration options to support different execution environments and parameter settings.

 ### Decision
-We will implement a modular feature engineering system:
-1. Create a BaseFeatureEngineer abstract class
-2. Implement specialized feature engineers for:
-   - Player-specific features (form, playing style, head-to-head)
-   - Surface-specific features (performance on different surfaces)
-   - Tournament-specific features (performance in different tournaments/rounds)
-   - Time-based features (recent form, seasonal patterns)
-3. Use a FeaturePipeline class to combine and orchestrate feature generation
+We have implemented a dedicated configuration module that:
+1. Provides centralized configuration management through PipelineConfig
+2. Defines enums for different types (LoadType, DatasetType)
+3. Enables configuration-driven component instantiation
+4. Maintains separation between code and configuration

 ### Consequences
-- More comprehensive feature set
+- More flexible system behavior
-- Ability to easily add or modify features
+- Easier parameter tuning
-- Better organization of domain knowledge
+- Better reproducibility of experiments
-- Potential for feature selection to optimize model performance
+- Simplified deployment to different environments

-## ADR 4: Model Selection and Training
+## ADR 4: Pipeline Architecture

 ### Context
-Different machine learning models may perform differently on tennis prediction tasks.
+The system needs to coordinate multiple processing steps in a consistent way.

 ### Decision
-We will implement a model experimentation framework:
-1. Create a BaseModel abstract class with common interface
-2. Implement various model types (tree-based, neural networks, etc.)
-3. Use a ModelFactory for easy model instantiation
-4. Implement a systematic evaluation framework with cross-validation
-5. Create a model registry to track experiments
+We have implemented a pipeline architecture that:
+1. Defines a clear flow of data through the system via the PipelineRunner class
+2. Follows a sequential processing model: load → parse → transform → save
+3. Applies transformers sequentially to the data
+4. Supports configuration-driven pipeline construction

 ### Consequences
-- Ability to easily compare different models
-- Systematic approach to model selection
+- More structured data flow
-- Reproducible training and evaluation process
+- Better error handling and recovery
-- Clear tracking of model performance
+- Improved observability through logging transformers
+- Easier extension with new processing steps

-## ADR 5: Prediction Interface
+## ADR 5: Transformer Pattern

 ### Context
-The system needs a clean interface for making predictions with minimal input.
+Data processing often involves multiple sequential transformations that need to be applied consistently.

 ### Decision
-We will implement a Predictor class that:
-1. Takes minimal input (player names, surface)
+We have implemented a transformer pattern where:
+1. Each transformer is a callable that takes a DataFrame and returns a transformed DataFrame
-2. Handles all the necessary data retrieval and feature generation
+2. Transformers are registered with the pipeline and applied sequentially
-3. Makes predictions using the best available model
-4. Provides confidence scores and explanations
-5. Offers both programmatic and CLI interfaces
+3. Simple transformers like log_data provide visibility into the data flow

 ### Consequences
-- Simple interface for end users
+- More flexible data processing
+- Better separation of concerns
-- Encapsulation of complex pipeline details
+- Easier testing of individual transformations
-- Ability to explain predictions
-- Flexibility in how the system is used
+- Improved maintainability

-## ADR 6: Testing Strategy
+## ADR 6: Caching Strategy

 ### Context
+Tennis data processing can be computationally expensive, and some operations may be repeated.

+### Decision
+We have implemented a dedicated caching module that:
+1. Defines a cache interface for storing intermediate results
+2. Provides mechanisms to avoid redundant processing
+3. Supports different storage options

+### Consequences
+- Improved performance for repeated operations
+- Reduced computational overhead
+- Better resource utilization

+## ADR 7: Testing Strategy

+### Context
 Ensuring the reliability and correctness of the prediction system is essential.

 ### Decision
-We will implement a comprehensive testing strategy:
+We have implemented a comprehensive testing strategy:
-1. Unit tests for all classes and methods
+1. Unit tests for individual components (test_loader, test_parser, test_config)
-2. Integration tests for component interactions
+2. Integration tests for component interactions (test_pipeline)
-3. End-to-end tests for the complete pipeline
-4. Data validation tests to catch data quality issues
-5. Performance benchmarks for critical components
+3. Test utilities for common testing operations

 ### Consequences
 - Higher code quality and reliability